sanchestm/eDNAshboardOpen/README.md

 ### Rerunning the program

 To rerun the program once we closed it, we only have to reopen the terminal.
-Activate the RapID environment.
-Use the `cd` to navigate to the directory of the mainQT5.py file and the execute it using `python mainQT5.py`.
-Or run the following lines if the RapID source code is in Downloads:
+Activate the eDNAshboardOpen environment.
+Use the `cd` to navigate to the directory of the app.py file and the execute it using `python app.py`.
+Or run the following lines if the eDNAshboardOpen source code is in Downloads:
 ```
 conda activate eDNAshboardOpen
 cd Downloads\eDNAshboardOpen-master